 Verify Your Page

 One way you can build instant trust on social media is to get your page verified as an official political campaign.
-This can sometimes be a time-consuming process, but it’s well worth the time you spend doing it.
+This can sometimes be a time-consuming process, but it’s well worth the time.

 Facebook, Twitter and Google (which owns YouTube) all provide ways that political campaigns can verify their accounts.
-Not only does this assure visitors to the page that it’s the official one run by the candidate, but it also allows you to purchase political advertising on the platforms.
+Not only does this assure page visitors that it’s the official one run by the candidate, but it also allows you to purchase political advertising on the platforms.

 Create Your Brand